 Those interested in joining the Columbia Daily Spectator must be current undergraduate students at Columbia University.
 Students are required to go through a brief training period at the beginning of their time at Spectator.
 Staff members are able to contribute to multiple sections simultaneously (with the exception of news and opinion).
 Students who want to join Spectator but aren't interested in writing can work for the photo, design, multimedia, or business teams.

-If you're interested in joining or have any questions at all, please contact us at firstname.lastname@example.org and we'll get back to you as soon as possible with more information.
-Spectator also holds open houses at the beginning of every fall and spring semester.Fall 2014 Open Houses
+If you're interested in joining or have any questions at all, please contact us at email@example.com and we'll get back to you as soon as possible with more information.
+Spectator also holds open houses at the beginning of every fall and spring semester, in our offices, which are located at 2875 Broadway, near the 112th Street intersection.
+The door to the office is located next to Pinkberry's entrance.
+If it's not open, dial #11 on the keypad to call up.Fall 2014 Columbia Daily Spectator Open Houses

 Do I have to have any past experience to join Spectator?